CleverCloud/documentation/content/doc/administrate/ssl.md

 -----END CERTIFICATE-----
 ```

-Remove any possible mention of the algorithm in the footer and header.
+You may need to mention the algorithm in the footer and header.
-For instance, the API does not parse `-----BEGIN RSA PRIVATE KEY-----`, remove the `RSA` part.
+For instance, if the previous format doesn't work, try to use :
+`-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`

 You can add optionnal intermediate certificates by appending them to the file as